 A different camera lens can produce a different shape of bokeh.
-Concentric circles (or onion ring, or shooting target) are usually caused by aspherical lens elements.
-Polygonal shapes are from the shapes of the aperture of the lens when stopped down.
-Rippling motions in a video are the result of atmospheric turbulence.
-Donut shaped bokeh is due to the obstruction by the secondary mirror in a mirror lens.
-The shape of bokeh tells us more about the camera and lens than the intended objects.
+Concentric circles (onion rings, shooting targets) usually result from aspherical lens elements.
+Polygonal shapes are due to the outlines of the lens’s aperture when stopped down.
+Donut-shaped bokeh is due to the obstruction by the secondary mirror in a mirror lens.
+The cat’s eye bokeh is caused by the cylindrical shape of the lens when the object is near the edge of the frame.
+The bokeh shape tells us more about the camera and lens than the intended objects.

-Flat-Earthers invented various assumptions and even devised wild conspiracy theories to explain why stars and planets do not appear the way they are supposed to be.
-However, the real explanation is much simpler: the shapes are bokeh and tells us more about their photography skills (or lack thereof) more than about the intended objects.
+Flat-Earthers invented wild assumptions to explain why stars and planets do not appear as they are supposed.
+The real explanation is more straightforward: these shapes are just bokeh, and they tell us more about their photography skills or the lack thereof.

 - Bokeh – Wikipedia